 The main disadvantage to using a memory interface to reliable memory is an increased vulnerability to software errors.
 The interface to stable storage with this design is now much simpler: load/store instructions instead of read/write system calls.
-Hence it is easier for a software bug in the database to accidentally overwrite persistent data [Rahm92, Sullivan91a].
-This section discusses the increased vulnerability conceptually, and Section 6 com-
+Hence, it is easier for a software bug in the database to accidentally overwrite persistent data [Rahm92, Sullivan91a].
+This section discusses the increased vulnerability conceptually, and Sect.
+6 compares quantitatively the chances of data corruption among the different designs.